-The other item you may need is a ruler or a fabric measuring tape that way you can have equal parts to your projects, it just gives it an even more professional feel.
-I love an easy project that you do not need to spend a ton of money on to get an amazing result!
-Just take your time and you will be turning out stunning finger knitting projects in no time at all!
+The other item you may need is a ruler or a fabric measuring tape.
+That way, you can have equal parts to your projects, it just gives it an even more professional feel.
+I love an easy project that you do not need to spend a ton of money on to get a fantastic result!
+Just take your time, and you will be turning out stunning finger knitting projects in no time at all!

 What Type Of Yarn Is Best For Finger Knitting?

-Depending on the type of project you are wanting to DIY there are different types of yarn that you will be wanting to purchase, most of them being a heavier gauge yarn than when you would be traditionally knitting using needles.
-There are many different types of yarn on the market some are,
+Depending on the type of project you are wanting to DIY, there are different types of yarn that you will be wanting to purchase, most of them being heavier gauge finger knitting yarn than when you would be traditionally knitting using needles.
+There are many different types of yarn on the market, including:

 The Only Knot You Need To Learn: Slip Knot

 The only knot that you would need to learn is the basic slip knot, the slip knot is used in all knitting and crocheting projects.
-The slip knot is the start of your project so you will only be tying this knot one time for most of your chunky knit projects, keep reading on and I will go into detail just exactly how simple it is to tie this knot and get you started on your first finger knitting project!
+The slip knot is the start of your project, so you will only be tying this knot one time for most of your chunky knit projects, keep reading on, and I will go into detail about just exactly how simple it is to tie this knot and get you started on your first finger knitting project!

 Instructions On How To Finger Knit: Beginners Course

 Ok, let’s dive in!
-It is way easier than it seems I promise!
+It is way easier than it seems, I promise!
 Now let’s go through the steps to get you on your way.
-To begin, I am using a large chunky yarn from yarn bee in the eternal bliss collection and the color I’m using is olive.
+To begin, I am using a sizeable chunky finger knitting yarn from yarn bee in the eternal bliss collection, and the color I’m using is olive.
 These can be found at the Hobby Lobby and are best picked up when they are on sale!
 Which happens a few times a year.
 Here is a link to the yarn I am using for this product!

 In general, this is how you will start off each and everyone one of your finger knitting projects.
 It is just learning how to crochet but with your fingers instead of using knitting needles or crochet hooks.

 So what all can be finger knitted?
 So much!
-One of the most popular you may find are the chunky finger knitted blankets that just give off such an amazing cozy and warm vibe, they also make amazing gifts and everyone loves a throw blanket!
-You can also create hats and scarves, and with the cool temperatures we are already seeing here in the Midwest I think I may be looking into making some of these myself!
+One of the most popular you may find are the chunky finger knitted blankets that just give off such a fantastic cozy, and warm vibe, they also make amazing gifts, and everyone loves a throw blanket!
+You can also create hats and scarves, and with the cool temperatures we are already seeing here in the Midwest, I think I may be looking into making some of these myself!

 You can even make super adorable animal beds!
 So your furry companion can relax in style right beside you!
 You can make toss pillows, headbands, and so much more!
 The best thing about finger knitting is the creativity is endless.
 It is so fun to make these as gifts and have others enjoy your creativity and hard work.

-Depending on the type of project you want to make as your first finger knitting project you may be thinking to yourself how much yarn would I need to buy?
-Because if you are like me the last thing I want to do is start a project then end up not having the correct amount of materials halfway through!
+Depending on the type of project you want to make as your first finger knitting project, you may be thinking to yourself how much finger knitting yarn would I need to buy?
+Because if you are like me, the last thing I want to do is start a project and then end up not having the correct amount of materials halfway through!

 Yarn is sold by the skein, ball, or hank.
-When using a chunky knit yarn you will mostly be dealing with a skein of yarn.
+When using a chunky knit yarn, you will mainly be dealing with a skein of yarn.
 From my personal research, a skein of yarn comes in a multitude of sizes depending on the thickness and size of the yarn you are wanting to use.

-One of my best rules of thumb is for a beginner it is best to start with a simple throw blanket, and typically with a simple throw blanket I would say anywhere from 6 to 8 skeins would be sufficient.
-It’s the most simple of the projects, it is beginner-friendly, and if you buy the 6 to 8 skeins of yarn your ill not run out of materials in the middle of your project!
+One of my best rules of thumb is for a beginner, it is best to start with a simple throw blanket, and typically with a simple throw blanket, I would say anywhere from 6 to 8 skeins would be sufficient.
+It’s the most simple of the projects, it is beginner-friendly, and if you buy the 6 to 8 skeins of yarn, you willl not run out of materials in the middle of your project!

 Finger Knitting With Chucky Yarn 101 Wrap-Up